ScruffyProdigy/SimpleRedis/readme.md

 	* if not, make sure any object that needs to define Redis Objects has access to it
 * Create methods for your objects that return Redis Objects
 	* defining a Redis Object is a very lightweight operation, you should not need to be worried about the overhead
+	* these methods should probably be private

 *Example:*

             func (u *User) base() Redis.Prefix {
-                return global.Redis.Prefix("User:"+u.id+":")
+				//namespacing everything from within the user to help prevent clashes return global.Redis.Prefix("User:"+u.id+":")
             }